 - The sponsor can conduct a clinical trial after receiving approval from the FDA-recognized ethics committee.
 Sounds simple?
 Well, not so much.
 Here is why.

 - Thailand FDA has recognized 11 ethics committees.
-Thai FDA considers review from one of these ethics committees while reviewing the application for an import permit.
+The Thai FDA considers review from one of these ethics committees while reviewing the application for an import permit.

 - That means, if your clinical trial has approval from an ethics committee, not from this list, then you’ll need to go for another EC application to one of the FDA-recognized ethics committees.